Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 Check the user experience

 Based on what translation strategy you choose  (machine, machine + community, pro) the language manager will offer different options to your users.
-Choose Translate on the lanugage manager screen to see how easy to translate your app with our unique on-device translation – our translator app [Nativer from GooglePlay] (https://play.google.com/store/apps/details?id=com.transround.nativer&referrer=utm_source%3Dgithub%26utm_medium%3Dreferral%26utm_campaign%3Don-device-leiras) automatically downloaded.
+Choose Translate on the language manager screen to see how easy to translate your app with our unique on-device translation – our translator app [Nativer from GooglePlay] (https://play.google.com/store/apps/details?id=com.transround.nativer&referrer=utm_source%3Dgithub%26utm_medium%3Dreferral%26utm_campaign%3Don-device-leiras) automatically downloaded.

 Releasing your app
 ------------
 Your app is ready for release.
 Set the localization strategy – which language, which option – on http://developer.nativer.com using your registration account.
-Release your app through your preferred distrbution.
+Release your app through your preferred distribution.

-**Note for Andorid Studio version 1.1 users**: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please **follow this workaround** until we fix the issue.
+**Note for Android Studio version 1.1 users**: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please **follow this workaround** until we fix the issue.

 **Modify the gradle version from 1.1.0 to 1.0.0** in your project's build.gradle file.